gvwilson/thirdbit/src/fiction/in-heck/index.md

 ## The Observatory (Maddy)

-Maddy bit her lip.
 "Mmph?"
-Gumption mumbled as she rolled over.
+Gumption mumbled as the wagon started to roll the next morning.

 "Ssh!"
-She clamped her hand over his mouth.
+Maddy clamped her hand over his mouth.
 Her mouth tasted *awful*,
 and her neck—she realized that she had never really appreciated pillows properly before.

-Gumption wriggled out from under her and peered between the boxes that hid them.
+Gumption wriggled away from under her and peered through the gap in the sideboards.
-"I can't see anything,"
+"I can't see anyone,"
 he whispered.
+A moment later they both rolled their eyes as Able started humming a happy tune above them.

+"I don't know if I can get through another day of this," Maddy grumbled.

 Gumption rolled onto his back and pillowed his arms beneath his head.
+"Yes you can,"
+he said quietly,
+his eyes already closed.
-A moment later he was asleep.
+A moment later he was asleep again.

 Maddy sighed.
-"Don't worry, I'll wake us up when we get somewhere," she grumbled.
+"Don't worry, I'll wake us up when we get somewhere," she muttered.
-She settled down beside Gumption.
-"Or if they stop for a toilet break," she added.
+*Or if they stop for a toilet break,* she added in her head.

 The sun was high when they turned off the Makers' road onto a smaller one.
 What had once been two smooth lanes with knee-high concrete barriers on each side